 Optional: 1 cup chopped walnuts.

 Preheat oven to 350 degrees.
-Grease and flour a loaf pan
+Grease and flour a loaf pan or a tubed cake pan.

 Stir the dry ingredients together then make a well in the center and add sugar, oil, eggs and vanilla.
 Mix until smooth.
 Drain the raisins and stir them into the batter with the carrots and pineapple.